We welcome over 400 university groups to our centres for research, fieldwork and field trips every year

 Many of our centres are in large, historic buildings within their own extensive grounds.
 Often they have heritage, landscape or environmental protections and make ideal case studies or practice sites for a range of field techniques.
 There is also easy access to neighbouring natural or built landscapes.

 Some of our centres are particularily well suited to support outdoor education courses.
-Castle Head, Kindrogan and Rhyd-y-creuau all have access to high ropes courses and equipment for climbing and water based activities.
-Other centres such as Dale Fort, Orielton and Millport have strong links with local outdoor activity providers, especially water sports.
+FSC Castle Head and FSC Rhyd-y-creuau all have access to high ropes courses and equipment for climbing and water based activities.
+Other centres such as FSC Dale Fort, FSC Orielton and FSC Millport have strong links with local outdoor activity providers, especially water sports.
 All our centres are well placed to lead or support the fieldwork elements of any outdoor activity course.

 Courses can range in length from half a day to a week in length and can focus on any of the following: